-Add all other ingredients to a saucepan and bring to a boil, stirring regularly until sugar is dissolved.
-Simmer uncovered for 10-15 minutes or until you have the depth of flavour you like.
-Immediately pour hot pickling liquid over beets leaving 1/4” of headspace.

-Seal jars and process in a boiling water canner for 20 minutes.
-Makes 4 or 5 x 250ml jar.

-Post-edit | Add all other ingredients to a saucepan and bring to a boil, stirring regularly.
+Add all other ingredients to a saucepan and bring to a boil, stirring regularly.
 Simmer uncovered for 10-15 minutes or until you have the depth of flavour you like.
 Immediately pour hot pickling liquid over beets leaving 1/4” of headspace.

 Seal jars and process in a boiling water canner for 20 minutes.
 Makes 4 or 5 x 250ml jar.